weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 ## Explore{}

-The `Explore{}` function can be used if you want to search through the complete vector space but if you don't know the class that you're targeting.
+The `Explore{}` function can be used if you want to search through the complete vector space but you don't know the class that you're targeting.
 Bear in mind, if you know the class, you know the properties, the types, etc.

 In short, the `Explore{}` function lets you explore the vector space.

-Important to know: in almost any situation, need to do two queries when using the `Explore{}` function and you must set a `nearObject` or `nearVector` search parameter.
+Important to know: in almost any situation, you'll need to make two queries when using the `Explore{}` function and you must set a `nearObject` or `nearVector` search parameter.

 1. Target candidates based on your vector search or similarity search.
 2. Collect these candidates.